BenjaminPoilve/ParisDistanceMap/readme.md

 * I mapped the location to pixels in a map I grabbed on OpenStreetMaps
 * I scrape the time from the defined station to all the other stations (thanks to the RATP)
 * I use it to build an image (supposing constant walk speed between the stations)
-* I had a map overlay!
+* I ad a map overlay!

 You can find an article about this on [my blog](http://benjaminpoilve.com/projects/#)